-Your health, your decision.
+Your health, your decision

 Have you made a Health and Welfare Lasting Power of Attorney?

-It’s not only the elderly members of the population that can benefit from an LPA either, as a Headway report found that every 90 seconds someone in the UK is admitted to hospital with an acquired brain injury.
+It’s not only the elderly members of the population that can benefit from an LPA either.
+A Headway report found that every 90 seconds someone in the UK is admitted to hospital with an acquired brain injury.

-A Health and Welfare LPA is also important for couples who are unmarried and also for those whose friends are much closer than their blood relatives.
-Often healthcare professionals are reluctant to disclose confidential information to partners or close friends if they are not named in a LPA.
+It is especially important for couples who are unmarried or for those are not close to blood relatives.
+Often healthcare professionals are reluctant to disclose confidential information to partners or close friends not named in a LPA.

 You may already have a lasting power of attorney to cover your finances but is it time to consider your future health and welfare?